Dr. Bench: A Multidimensional Evaluation for Deep Research Agents, from Answers to Reports: Related Works

 \subsection{Existing Benchmarks}

 With the growing adoption of Tool-Augmented LLMs, both academia and industry have increasingly focused on their performance in web-search tasks.
-Existing benchmarks, including GAIA~\citep{mialon2023gaia}, WebWalker~\citep{wu2025webwalker}, BrowseComp~\citep{wei2025browsecomp}, WideSearch~\citep{wong2025widesearch}, BrowseComp-Plus~\citep{chen2025browsecomp}, and DeepResearch Bench~\citep{bosse2025deep}, primarily evaluate LLMs using closed-form queries that require verifiable short answers to facilitate automated scoring and alignment.
+Existing benchmarks, including GAIA~\citep{mialon2023gaia}, WebWalker~\citep{wu2025webwalker}, BrowseComp~\citep{wei2025browsecomp}, WideSearch~\citep{wong2025widesearch}, BrowseComp-Plus~\citep{chen2025browsecomp}, and Deep Research Bench~\citep{bosse2025deep}, primarily evaluate LLMs using closed-form queries that require verifiable short answers to facilitate automated scoring and alignment.
 However, they lack coverage of key behaviors such as task decomposition, cross-source retrieval, and structured synthesis, and provide limited assessment of content hierarchy, discourse structure, and information integration.
-In addition, most rely on surface-level matching or similarity metrics, such as Exact Match, BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, METEOR~\citep{banerjee2005meteor}, and BERTScore~\citep{zhang2019bertscore}, which struggle to capture semantic depth and structural fidelity, thereby limiting their effectiveness in evaluating the true capabilities of DRAs.
+A rough comparison of existing benchmarks can be found in Appendix~\ref{app:comparison}.
+In addition, most rely on surface-level matching or similarity metrics, such as Exact Match, BLEU~\citep{papineni2002bleu}, ROUGE~\citep{lin2004rouge}, and BERTScore~\citep{zhang2019bertscore}, which struggle to capture semantic depth and structural fidelity, thereby limiting their effectiveness in evaluating the true capabilities of DRAs.

 Contemporaneous work has begun to explore evaluation methods tailored to report-style outputs.
 DeepResearch Bench~\citep{du2025deepresearch} is the first to assess reference answers alignment and retrieval.
 However, it depends heavily on static reference reports, making it difficult to accommodate evolving query expectations.
 Its automated rubrics lack contextual sensitivity and focus on generic surface, failing to reflect human preferences for report quality and structure.
 Its retrieval evaluation emphasizes consistency between statements and cited links but overlooks the credibility of sources.
 Benchmarks such as ResearchQA~\citep{yifei2025researchqa}, DeepResearch Arena~\citep{wan2025deepresearch}, and ReportBench~\citep{li2025reportbench} constructed 21K, 10K, and 0.6K academic tasks respectively.
 These benchmarks also rely on automatically generated rubrics that exhibit limited stability and interpretability, which undermines their reliability for high-precision judgment.
-Additionally, large-scale benchmarks increase evaluation costs, reducing their practical utility for evaluating DRAs.
+Additionally, large-scale benchmarks increase evaluation costs, especially for expensive DRAs, reducing their practical utility.

 Overall, existing benchmarks fail to rigorously and comprehensively evaluate report-style long-form outputs in alignment with human expectations.
 They lack precise rubrics and trustworthy references, making it difficult to systematically characterize the full capabilities of DRAs.